-Local government agencies can utilize a variety of strategies to protect sensitive populations from local sources of air pollution, including the adoption of health-protective ordinances (e.g. San Francisco's Article 38); standard conditions of approval relating to air quality (e.g. Oakland's Standard Conditions of Approval); and the incorporation of health-protective policies and measures into general plans and other planning documents (e.g. Richmond, San Jose, Hayward, and Santa Clara County General Plan updates).
+Local government agencies can utilize a variety of strategies to reduce exposure to, and emissions of, air pollution, including the adoption of air quality-specific ordinances (e.g. San Francisco's Article 38); standard conditions of approval relating to air quality (e.g. Oakland's Standard Conditions of Approval); and the incorporation of air quality-related policies and measures into general plans and other planning documents (e.g. Richmond, San Jose, Hayward, and Santa Clara County General Plan updates).
 Several examples of local government actions are described below.
-The examples are offered to demonstrate that there are ways in which local government agencies can proactively address local sources of air pollution within their communities.
+The examples are offered to demonstrate that there are ways in which local government agencies can pro-actively address local sources of air pollution within their communities.
+The Air District recommends that local governments implement policies and/or ordinances that are clear and enforceable, and include a mechanism for monitoring.
+Strong language in policies and/or ordinances will increase effectiveness of the action.